 What benefits would the Internet bring to the developing world?
 A live online question and answer session is taking place now until 16.00 Paris time (15.00 GMT) on Thursday 21 February 2008.

 The Working Party on Nanotechnology (WPN) convened at its second meeting 13-16 November 2007 in Paris to finalize work programs for the different projects and move forward especially with the work on statistics and indicators and impacts of nanotechnology on companies and bu

 This paper reviews available official statistics on trust and security in the online environment.
 It discusses whether security concerns are an obstacle to Internet use and examines how people and companies protect their equipment and networks.

 This paper reviews recent measurement work on User-Created Content (UCC) undertaken in OECD countries.

-This international conference on "Globalisation and Open Innovation" examined trends in globalisation and "open" models for innovation in firms as well as implications for policy making.
+This international symposium examined trends in global networks for innovation in firms as well as implications for policy making.

 Policy makers everywhere want to know about the social and economic impacts of ICT.
 The aim of this paper is to examine statistical issues associated with their measurement and to suggest areas for future work.